GeoscienceAustralia/dea-knowledge-hub/setup/NCI/account.rst

 .. important::
-   When signing up, you will need to join some of the :ref:`data_access` projects listed below to access the DEA data.
+   When signing up, you need to join some :ref:`data_access` projects to access the DEA data.